nikhilkumar0811/Food-Delivery-Application/README.md

 Clone the repository:

 bash
-Copy code
+Copy code:
 git clone https://github.com/your-username/your-repo-name.git
 Navigate to the project directory:

 bash
-Copy code
+Copy code:
 cd your-repo-name
 Install the dependencies:

 bash
-Copy code
+Copy code:
 npm install
 Start the development server:

 bash
-Copy code
+Copy code:
 npm start
 🚀 Deployment <a name = "deployment"></a>
 To deploy the project on a live system, you can use platforms like Netlify or Vercel.
 Follow their documentation for setting up continuous deployment directly from your GitHub repository.